slackapi/node-slack-sdk/packages/node-slack-interactive-messages/README.md

-# Slack interactive message adapter for Node and Express
+# Interactive Message Adapter for Node and Express

-The adapter provides a simplified API to route message actions and options requests in an application.
+The adapter provides a simplified API to route message actions and options in your app.
 It handles common tasks (JSON decoding) and best practices (token verification) so that you don't need to.

 ## Installation